jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 # Getting Started
 ------------------

+### Lexical

+These terms are used in this document, this short lexical disambiguates their meanings.

+__[JERKAR HOME]__ : refers to the folder where _Jerkar_ is intalled.
+You should find _jerkar.bat_ and _jerkar_ shell files directly under this folder.

+__[JERKAR USER HOME]__ : refers to the folder where Jerkar stores caches, binary repository and global user configuration.

+__[USER HOME]__ : User Home in Windows or Unix meaning.

 ## Install Jerkar

 1. unzip the [distribution archive](http://jerkar.github.io/binaries/jerkar-distrib.zip) to the directory you want to install Jerkar : let's call it _[Jerkar Home]_
-2. make sure that either a valid *JDK* is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on
+2. make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on
 3. add _[Jerkar Home]_ to your _PATH_ environment variable
 4. execute `jerkar -LH help` in the command line.
 You should get an output starting by :